 Parkour athlete Lorena Abreu performing a safety vault.

 Jumping is fairly straightforward, and we’ve already covered how to land properly.
 For parkour, debatably the most important jump is the “precision jump.”
 This is where you jump from both feet and land on both feet to something precise.
 Some important bits to keep in mind when jumping is to make sure that you are using your arms to generate momentum and have proper timing on your arm swing.
-However, a visual representation is going to do a lot more to than this text body will do to teach you, so here’s a more in depth look at the subject.
+Here is a video tutorial covering basic parkour jumping techniques.

 Where to train parkour